Long-term drinking water advisories: History

 In February 2016, representatives from nine Ontario First Nations called for support at the UN Committee on Economic, Social and Cultural Rights in Geneva, for the improvement of the water and sanitation infrastructure on reserves, citing Shoal Lake as an example.

-On World Water Day—March 22, 2016—Prime Minister Justin Trudeau, elected in the October 2015 Canadian federal election, committed approximately $4.6 billion over five years, to improve infrastructure— including water and wastewater systems—in indigenous communities across Canada.
+On World Water Day—March 22, 2016—Prime Minister Justin Trudeau, appointed as a result of the October 2015 Canadian federal election, committed approximately $4.6 billion over five years, to improve infrastructure—including water and wastewater systems—in indigenous communities across Canada.

 Since 2016, more than $3.5 billion was allocated for water and wastewater infrastructure, which included funding for "more than 600 water and wastewater projects."
 Infrastructure was repaired, expanded, or replaced, training was strengthened across the country, and additional funding for operations and maintenance was allocated to communities.

 On December 2, 2020, Marc Miller, Minister of Indigenous Services, announced additional investments of over $1.5 billion to "ensure clean drinking water in First Nations communities."
 At that time, there were an estimated 1,200 water and wastewater systems on First Nations reserves in Canada.
 Miller said that part of the $616.3 million the federal government promised spread over the following six years, as well as an additional ongoing $114.1 million a year afterwards, would focus on maintaining these water systems.

 As of September, 2021, 117 DWAs had been lifted since November 2015 and 45 were in effect in 32 communities.
 By September 20, 2021, 72.3% of the advisories had been lifted, 8% were pending as the project construction had been completed, 17.3% of projects were under construction, 1.2% projects were in design phase, and 1.2% were under a feasibility study to address the DWA.
 Only three provinces still had DWAs in place by September 20, 2021—Saskatchewan had 4, Manitoba had 3, and Ontario had 24 DWAs in effect in 24 First Nations communities.

 Recent changes

-As of December 29, 2022, 137 LT-DWAs had been lifted since November 2015.
-Twenty eight communities still had a total of 32 LT-DWAs still in effect by December 29, 2022.
+As of January 19, 2024, 144 LT-DWAs had been lifted since November 2015.
+26 communities had a total of 28 LT-DWAs still in effect by January 19, 2024.